 Our theory of

-We aim for 5 key outcomes with our work.
-We believe if we hit these objectives, we will get to a more inclusive, collaborative and systemic social innovation ecosystem, which ultimately contributes to a more just society and healthy planet.
+We aim for five key outcomes with our work.
+By achieving these objectives, we believe we can create a more inclusive, collaborative, and systemic social innovation ecosystem, which ultimately contributes to a more just society and healthier planet.

 Micro-Level | Individual changemakers and their teams: